Various containers

 my_list = [10, 20, 30]

-Lists are actually implemented as arrays, but slightly different from typical arrays.
+Lists are implemented as arrays, but with a twist.

 Memory structure: